jtbryan/JobCollector/README.md

 # JobCollector
-Simple GUI created to aggregate job listings
+Simple web page created to aggregate job listings and practice with React and Django

 ## How to use